joshuagenders/Lupi/Readme.md

 # Lupi
 Lupi is a load testing framework written for the dotnet runtime.

-Lupi supports scripting as well as a plugin system for loading and executing code from compatible DLLs.
+Lupi supports C# scripting as well as a plugin system for loading and executing code from DLLs.

 ## Examples
 See the [Examples here](https://github.com/joshuagenders/Lupi/tree/main/Lupi.Examples)